valtech-ch/dotnet-interview-example/README.md

 - Before submitting the code to us make sure you merged everything back to master branch cause this is the branch we will review

 ## Setup
-- Download this repo to your machine
+- Download this repo as a zip to your machine
 - Create a public github repo on your account
 - Commit to code to your repo
 - Open the solution at /src/IC.DotNet.Interview.sln in your Visual studio